hpcloud/stackato-service-couchdb/README.md

-Echo Service for Stackato
+CouchDB Service for Stackato
 =========================

-An example system service for Stackato which echoes service requests and provides a port credential.
-This sample, along with the following instructions, show how to add a system service to a Stackato micro cloud.
+This CouchDB Service for Stackato is under active development.
+It is currently based on the Echo Service sample code.

 This sample is based on [cloudfoundry/vcap-services/echo](https://github.com/cloudfoundry/vcap-services/tree/master/echo) with some additional configuration (e.g for `kato` and `supervisord`)